guilhemmarchand/splunk-guide-for-kafka-monitoring/docs/chapter2_metrics.rst

 **Assuming a 3 pods Kafka brokers statefulSet, you can expose the Jolokia services using kubectl:**

 *Notes: the services do not need to be accessible from outside of the cluster*

+*The bellow exposes an example for Kafka brokers, the same must be achieved for Zookeeper and any other component*

 ::